 When a nice new neighbor moves in next door, Charley discovers that he is an ancient vampire who preys on the community.
 Can he save his neighborhood from the creature with the help of the famous "vampire killer", Peter Vincent?

 As his kingdom is being threatened by the Turks, young prince Vlad Tepes must become a monster feared by his own people in order to obtain the power needed to protect his own family, and the families of his kingdom.

-Lawrence Talbot's childhood ended the night his mother died.
+Lawrence Talbot's (Benicio Del Toro's) childhood ended the night his mother died.
 His father sent him from the sleepy Victorian hamlet of Blackmoor to an insane asylum, then he goes to America.
-When his brother's fiancée, Gwen Conliffe, tracks him down to help find her missing love, Talbot returns to his father's estate to learn that his brother's mauled body has been found.
-Reunited with his estranged father, Lawrence sets out to find his brother's killer... and discovers a horrifying destiny for himself.
-Someone or something with brute strength and insatiable blood lust has been killing the villagers, and a suspicious Scotland Yard inspector named Aberline comes to investigate.
+When his brother Ben's (Simon Merrells') fiancée, Gwen Conliffe (Emily Blunt), tracks him down to help find her missing love, Talbot returns to his father's estate to learn that his brother's mauled body has been found.
+Reunited with his estranged father Sir John Talbot (Sir Anthony Hopkins), Lawrence sets out to find his brother's killer, and discovers a horrifying destiny for himself.
+Someone or something with brute strength and insatiable blood lust has been killing the villagers, and a suspicious Scotland Yard Inspector named Aberline (Hugo Weaving) comes to investigate.

 When Lawrence is strapped to the chair in the room of observers, it is very similar to a scene in Bram Stoker's Dracula (1992), another movie featuring Sir Anthony Hopkins.
 See more »